JoshLiCoding/GeoGuessrCV/README.md

 [GeoGuessr](https://www.geoguessr.com/) is a popular web-based game that asks you to guess locations from Google Street View images.
 GeoGuessr professionals memorize many tricks to accurately guess their location.

 I'm not as good as GeoGuessr professionals, so can I use CV to differentiate between street views of Paris, Toronto and LA?
 Here, I experimented with 3 models: HOG + SVM, a custom CNN and a pretrained ResNet.
-ResNet predictably performed the best with ~75% accuracy, but a more detailed discussion is included below.

 ## Web Scraping